Vidi0/scratch-io/docs/api/api.md

 ### Login

 Obtain an API key using a username and password.
-The API key is the `key` field of the successful response
+The API key is the `key` field of the successful response.

 #### Endpoint: